eclipse/packages/homepage/prereqs.md

 ### curl

-For downloading files and execution API call the tool `curl` will be used.
+For downloading files and execution API calls the tool `curl` will be used.

 ### Mosquitto CLI

-Mosquitto command line tools: e.g. `moquitto_pub`
+Mosquitto command line tools: e.g. `mosquitto_pub`

 {%endcapture%}